matt-gretton-dann/gd-posix-apps/docs/utilities/bc.md

 The majority of the code is implemented as a stand-alone library (`libbc`) to ease unit testing of the various components.

+## Non-POSIX Extensions

+To enable use of the gavinhoward-bc testsuite a small number of extensions have been added as
+follows:

+If built with non-POSIX extensions enabled the following functionality is added:

+ * `-q` command line option.
+This does nothing in `bc` but is a GNU bc option to stop a copyright header being printed.

 ## Lexing & Parsing

 There is not much to say about the lexer and parser as they are fairly standard.